causify-ai/tutorials/class_project_instructions/Projects/orbit_Project_Description.md

-### Tech Description of Orbit
+### Description

-Orbit is a powerful tool designed for analyzing and modeling time series data, particularly in the context of Bayesian forecasting.
-It provides features that enable users to seamlessly create, fit, and visualize time series models, making it easier to derive insights and predictions from temporal data.
-Key features include:
+Orbit is a powerful Python library designed for Bayesian analysis of time series data, particularly for understanding customer behavior and churn.
+It allows users to model, visualize, and interpret customer journeys and retention metrics.
+Orbit is particularly useful for predictive modeling and offers features such as:

-- User-friendly interface for model specification and fitting.
-- Support for Bayesian inference and uncertainty quantification.
-- Advanced visualization tools for interpreting model results.
-- Integration capabilities with popular data science libraries like Pandas and Matplotlib.
+- **Bayesian Modeling**: Utilizes probabilistic models for time series forecasting and customer behavior analysis.
+- **Flexible Framework**: Supports various types of time series data, including univariate and multivariate.
+- **Visualization Tools**: Provides built-in functions to visualize model results and customer journeys.
+- **Customizable**: Allows users to define their own models and priors for more tailored analyses.

 ---

-### Project Blueprint
+### Project 1: Customer Churn Prediction (Difficulty: 1)

-#### **Project 1: Sales Forecasting for a Retail Store**
-- **Difficulty**: 1 (Easy)
-- **Project Objective**: Predict future sales for a retail store based on historical sales data, optimizing inventory management and resource allocation.

-- **Dataset Suggestions**: Use publicly available sales datasets from Kaggle or government open data portals that provide historical sales records of retail businesses.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Download the sales dataset and load it into your environment.
-  2. **Feature Engineering**: Create features such as day of the week, month, promotions, and holidays.
-  3. **Model Training**: Fit a time series model using Orbit to predict future sales.
-  4. **Use of the Tool**: Utilize Orbit for model fitting and forecasting, visualizing the results with uncertainty intervals.
-  5. **Evaluation Metrics**: Use metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to evaluate the model's performance.
-  6. **Visualization**: Create plots to compare actual vs. predicted sales and highlight forecast uncertainty.

-- **Bonus Ideas**: Explore seasonal trends or create a dashboard that allows users to input different promotional strategies to see potential impacts on sales.
+**Project Objective**
+The goal of this project is to predict customer churn for a subscription-based service using historical customer engagement data.
+The focus will be on identifying factors that lead to churn and optimizing retention strategies.

+**Dataset Suggestions**
+- Look for datasets on Kaggle that include customer subscription history, engagement metrics, and demographic information.

+**Tasks**
+- **Data Collection**: Import and preprocess the dataset to focus on relevant features (e.g., subscription length, usage frequency).
+- **Exploratory Data Analysis**: Visualize customer engagement trends and churn rates using Orbit's visualization tools.
+- **Model Development**: Use Orbit to create a Bayesian model that predicts churn based on customer engagement metrics.
+- **Model Evaluation**: Assess the model’s performance using metrics like accuracy, precision, and recall.
+- **Insights Generation**: Identify key factors contributing to churn and suggest actionable strategies for retention.

+**Bonus Ideas (Optional)**
+- Implement a feature importance analysis to understand which factors are most influential in predicting churn.

 ---

-#### **Project 2: Predicting Website Traffic**
-- **Difficulty**: 2 (Medium)
-- **Project Objective**: Model and predict daily website traffic to optimize marketing efforts and server resources.
+### Project 2: Sales Forecasting for E-commerce (Difficulty: 2)

+**Project Objective**
+This project aims to forecast future sales for an e-commerce platform based on historical sales data and promotional activities.
+The focus will be on improving inventory management and marketing strategies.

+**Dataset Suggestions**
-- **Dataset Suggestions**: Use open datasets on web traffic from platforms like Kaggle or public APIs that provide historical web traffic data.
+- Explore open datasets on Kaggle that include historical sales data, promotional events, and seasonal trends.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Gather historical website traffic data, ensuring it includes daily visitor counts.
-  2. **Feature Engineering**: Include features such as seasonality, marketing campaigns, and external events (e.g., holidays).
-  3. **Model Training**: Apply Orbit to build a time series model that captures traffic patterns and seasonality.
-  4. **Use of the Tool**: Leverage Orbit for forecasting and to generate insights on traffic trends.
-  5. **Evaluation Metrics**: Assess model performance using metrics like Mean Absolute Percentage Error (MAPE) and R-squared.
+**Tasks**
+- **Data Preparation**: Clean and preprocess the sales data, ensuring to account for seasonality and trends.
+- **Modeling with Orbit**: Build a Bayesian time series model to forecast future sales, incorporating promotional events as covariates.
+- **Model Validation**: Validate the model using cross-validation techniques and assess its forecasting accuracy.
-  6. **Visualization**: Create time series visualizations that display actual vs. forecasted traffic, emphasizing trends and anomalies.
+- **Visualization**: Create visualizations to compare predicted sales against actual sales and highlight trends or anomalies.

-- **Bonus Ideas**: Implement comparative analysis by fitting a simple linear regression model to highlight the differences in performance between the two approaches.
+- **Scenario Analysis**: Run simulations to see how different promotional strategies might impact future sales.

+**Bonus Ideas (Optional)**
+- Compare the performance of the Bayesian model against traditional forecasting methods like ARIMA.

 ---

-#### **Project 3: Anomaly Detection in Financial Transactions**
-- **Difficulty**: 3 (Hard)
-- **Project Objective**: Detect anomalies in financial transaction data to identify potential fraudulent activities, optimizing security measures.

-- **Dataset Suggestions**: Utilize publicly available financial transaction datasets from Kaggle or government portals that provide anonymized transaction data.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Acquire a dataset of financial transactions, ensuring it contains timestamps and transaction amounts.
-  2. **Feature Engineering**: Generate features such as transaction frequency, average transaction amount, and user behavior patterns.
+### Project 3: Customer Lifetime Value (CLV) Estimation (Difficulty: 3)

+**Project Objective**
+The objective of this project is to estimate the Customer Lifetime Value (CLV) for an online subscription service using historical transaction data.
+This will help in making informed decisions about customer acquisition and retention strategies.

+**Dataset Suggestions**
+- Search for datasets on public repositories like Kaggle that contain transaction history, customer demographics, and engagement metrics.

+**Tasks**
+- **Data Preprocessing**: Prepare the dataset by cleaning and transforming transaction data into a suitable format for analysis.
-  3. **Model Training**: Use Orbit to fit a time series model that can identify outliers in transaction patterns.
+- **Bayesian Modeling**: Utilize Orbit to develop a model that estimates CLV based on customer transaction history and engagement patterns.
-  4. **Use of the Tool**: Leverage Orbit to analyze the fitted model and visualize anomalies in the transaction data.
-  5. **Evaluation Metrics**: Evaluate the model using precision, recall, and F1-score to quantify the effectiveness of anomaly detection.
-  6. **Visualization**: Create visual reports that highlight detected anomalies and provide insights into their nature and frequency.

-- **Bonus Ideas**: Extend the project by implementing a real-time alert system that triggers notifications for detected anomalies or comparing with other anomaly detection algorithms to assess performance improvements.
+- **Parameter Estimation**: Analyze the model to derive key parameters influencing CLV and understand customer segments.
+- **Validation and Testing**: Evaluate the model's accuracy using historical data, comparing predicted CLV against actual values.
+- **Strategic Recommendations**: Generate insights and recommendations for optimizing marketing spend based on predicted CLV.

+**Bonus Ideas (Optional)**
+- Explore the impact of different customer acquisition strategies on CLV and simulate scenarios to assess potential outcomes.

+---

+These projects will provide students with hands-on experience using Orbit while engaging with real-world data science problems.
+Each project builds on the previous one, gradually increasing in complexity and encouraging deeper learning and creativity.